ExplodeC0de/ExplodeC0de/README.md

 ```

 ## About me:
-- Founder of CodeIQ
+- Founder and Development Lead of PyIQ
 - Owner of [Bob-the-Bot](https://github.com/Bob-the-Bot1/Bob-the-Bot)
-- YouTuber with 400+ subscribers
+- YouTuber with 500+ subscribers
 - Loves Walks
 - Good at python
 <a href="https://discord.com/users/<896814282317131848>">